Algebraic Proofs

 Prove that the product of any four consecutive integers is always divisible by 24.

-Fill in the blank: The difference between the cubes of two consecutive integers is _______.
+Prove that the sum of the cubes of two consecutive integers is always an odd number.